Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Adversarial Attacks against DocVQA

-An end-to-end DL-based Document Visual Question Answering (DocVQA) model $f$ takes as input an image $\vct x$ and a natural-language question about its content $\vct \question$ whose ground-truth (GT) answer is $\vct{y} = (y_1, \dots, y_T)$.
-The model estimates a conditional distribution and factorizes the answer generation through auto-regression as
+An end-to-end Document Visual Question Answering (DocVQA) model $f$ takes as input an image $\vct x$ and a natural-language question about its content $\vct \questionq$ whose ground-truth (GT) answer is $\vct{y} = (y_1, \dots, y_T)$, and estimates a conditional distribution, factorizing the answer generation through auto-regression as:

 where $\preproc$ denotes image preprocessing (\eg, resizing, normalization), and $f_{\text{enc}}(\cdot)$ is the multimodal encoder.
-Note that $\hat T$ denotes the length of the generated string, that might be different than the GT answer length $T$.
+Note that $\hat T$ denotes the length of the generated string, which might be different than the GT answer length $T$.
 The encoder $f_\text{enc}$ extracts a multimodal latent representation from the preprocessed image:

 where $\vct H$ is a sequence of $N$ feature vectors.
 The encoder may encode the question jointly with the image (as Pix2Struct~\cite{lee2023pix2struct}), or accept the question separately as prompt tokens and concatenate it with an encoding of the image (as Donut~\cite{kim2022donut}).
 Both behaviors are captured by $f_\text{enc}$.
 The decoder produces, at each step $t$, unnormalized scores (logits) over the vocabulary of size $\mathcal{V}$, conditioned on the encoder output and previously produced tokens: